mighty-gerbils/gerbil/doc/reference/std/html/tal.md

 ```

-## tal:omit-tag: Remove an element leaving its contents
+## tal:omit-tag : Remove an element leaving its contents

 *Syntax*